 You don’t want a contractor that’s inexperienced or cutting corners, so check for the details that take more time and craftsmanship.

-Proven Roofing offers financing, which is good to know even if you don’t need financing because the criteria a company has to meet in order to offer financing are themselves indicative of high quality.
+Proven Contracting offers financing, which is good to know even if you don’t need financing because the criteria a company has to meet in order to offer financing are themselves indicative of high quality.

 Now that we’ve clarified the meaning of 50-year shingles, you can also appreciate how important it is to have good contractors.
 Roofs are one of the biggest and most important investments in your home you can make.
 Do your research so that you get the best roof possible and so that, if need be, you can make use of your manufacturer’s warranty.